Online Bachelor of Science in Technical Operations Management

-Ohio University’s online Bachelor of Science in Technical Operations Management (BSTOM) gives students with an associate degree the opportunity to earn a bachelor's degree while continuing to work or care for family.
-The first such program in the state of Ohio, this two-year degree program is focused on designing, controlling, and managing the technical processes and transformation methods of an organization.
+Ohio University’s online Bachelor of Science in Project Management gives students with any associate degree the opportunity to earn a bachelor's degree while continuing to work or care for family.
+This two-year degree program is focused on designing, controlling and managing processes and transformation methods of a project.
 Learn to lead teams and systems using lean methodologies and project management principles.
-In addition to the bachelor's degree in Technical Operations Managements, graduates of this program also earn a Certificate in Lean Six Sigma, a Certificate in Project Management, and a minor in business.
+In addition to the bachelor's degree in Project Management, graduates of this program also earn a Certificate in Lean Six Sigma and a minor in business.

 This flexible online format allows you to pace your classes to fit your life and career.
 Prior college credits often transfer, allowing you to finish your degree more quickly.